ClaudioHoffmann/PRiMEStereoMatch/README.md

 ## Implementation Details

 * All stages of the algorithm have been developed in both C++ and OpenCL.
-	* C++ parallelism is introduced via the POSIX threads (pthreads) library.
+	* C++ parallelism is introduced via standard `std::thread`s.
 Disparity level parallelism is supported, enabling up to 64 concurrent threads.
 	* OpenCL parallelism is inherent through the concurrent execution of kernels on an OpenCL-compatible device.
 The optimum level of parallelism will be bounded by the platform & devices.
 * Support for live video disparity estimation using the OpenCV VideoCapture interface as well as static image computation.
 * Additional integration of the OpenCV Semi-Global Block Matching (SGBM) algorithm.